goleaf/traviant46.prus.dev/docs/background-jobs.md

 services, wrap the calls in retryable HTTP/database clients so that transient failures do not cause a cascade of retries.

+### Oasis respawn cadence

+- `OasisRespawnJob` reloads neutral garrisons for any oasis whose `respawn_at` timestamp is due.
+The job consults `config/oasis.php` to determine the correct nature troop mix and next respawn window, factoring in the owning world's speed so faster servers cycle more quickly.
+The job only touches a limited batch of rows per execution (default `50`) and runs inside a database transaction with `SELECT ...
+FOR UPDATE` to avoid race conditions between concurrent workers.

+- Update `config/oasis.php` when tuning respawn cadences or unit counts so the seeder (`Database\Seeders\WorldSeeder`) and runtime job stay aligned.
+The job falls back to the `default_respawn_minutes` configuration value if a preset is missing.

 ### Handling failures

 The queue system stores failed jobs in the `failed_jobs` table when you run the